 If you’d like to download a copy of the “Weight Loss Journey”, click here.

 Today, I’m 40.2 pounds lighter than I was on September 14, 2018.
 I’m still not at my goal.
 However, I’m proud of myself.
 I have 25.6 pounds to go.
 The thing about intermittent fasting is that once you’re used to the eating pattern you can have days where you may overconsume and quickly get back on track.
 With everything, it’s best to practice moderation.

 Surprisingly, I don’t have a lot of flabby skin to contend with.
 However, I’m working on toning my body.
 Yes, I’m doing light weight lifting and exercising.
 I’m happy to say that I can get into a pair of jeans I was never able to wear prior to my weight loss.
 Yay me.
 Also, it doesn’t hurt my eyes to look at myself in the mirror.
 Seeing the weight loss on the scales and taking body measurements helped me embrace the new me and encourages me to become an even better me.
 I’m no longer in the Obesity BMI range.

-Intermittent fasting isn’t for everyone.
-However, it’s working for me.
-It’s changed my life.
+Intermittent fasting isn’t for everyone and may pose a health risk for certain people.
+Before considering fasting, you should consult with a medical professional.
+However, it’s working for me and has changed my life.
 For the first time in a long time, I embrace my body and no longer hide under oversized clothes.